 Over the past few years, Media Services has seen a boom in requests for support for web-based video and audio conferencing services (such as Skype, Google Hangouts, WebEx, and GoToMeeting.)
 While these tools are handy, we haven’t always been satisfied with their quality or ease of use.

 You may be surprised how easy it is to start up a meeting.
 All you need to know are your participants’ email addresses.
 They can access a meeting from pretty much any computer or mobile device.
 (Obviously, they need a camera to be seen, but you can have a mix of users who have cameras and those who don’t.)

 One of the big advantages of Zoom is that your participants do not need to have a Zoom account.
-They only need to be able to do a quick download of the software, which they’re assisted with when they receive your invitation.
+They only need to be able to do a quick download of the Zoom software, which they’re assisted with when they receive your invitation.

 Zoom is a great way to carry on and include colleagues in meetings when they’re out of the office.
 Some departments already use it for conducting initial rounds of interviews with job applicants.
 It’s also a great extension of College efforts to reduce the environmental impacts of some travel.

 I’m interested!
 Now, what do I do?

-From a Mac or PC, log in into the basic Zoom account at http://swarthmore.zoom.us using your Swarthmore username and password.
-If you would like to start using Zoom for College business, contact Media Services (firstname.lastname@example.org).
-We can upgrade your basic account to a Pro account, which has no time limits on meetings.
-Media Services can also set you up with supplemental web cameras, headphones, and microphones.
+From a Mac or PC, log in into your Zoom account at https://swarthmore.zoom.us using your Swarthmore username and password.
+Media Services (email@example.com) can set you up with supplemental web cameras, headphones, and microphones.

 Once you log in, click on Host a Meeting, the desktop app will auto-download.
 There are installers for other operating systems: